Top Ideas for Improving the Reputation of the Call Centre

 One important place to start is with whoever is accountable for the overall customer experience vision, building and managing journey maps, and creating service blueprints.

 This is key because many times, it is the call centre agent who is initially the first contact a customer has and essentially the first to drive brand value and the relationship.
 Connecting with this group gets the call centre team in the room and on the journey map to help create a consistent CX.

 So how does the call centre agent or manager develop these relationships?
 One way is when a new employee starts work, the manager should introduce them to as many personnel as possible, and then give them the task of meeting with a specified list of colleagues to develop relationships on their own.

 Developing relationships isn’t an activity to “check the box”, but to stay in touch, to continue to build and nurture relationships – this is what is going to get you noticed and drive your value and the value of the call centre.

-With thanks to Sue Duris, Founding Principal at M4 Communications, Inc.
+Contributed by: Sue Duris, Founding Principal at M4 Communications, Inc.

 11. Invite Volunteers From Across the Business to Help With Call Spikes

 When I worked for a prominent online gambling company, there were times when we knew the contact volumes would be high, with events like the Grand National for example.

 This gambling company understood the importance of the contact centre, and that the contact centre agents are the most crucial part of the entire business, because without them you have no customers and therefore no business.